-Reacting to your diagnosis
+Reacting to Your Diagnosis

-Confusion.When you learn that you have diabetes, you may be confused and look for some explanation.
-You may ask: “Why me?
-I eat pretty well and I’ve always been active.”
+When you learn you have diabetes, you may be confused and look for some explanation.
+You may ask, “Why me?”
 We all want to know the reason when we develop a health problem.
 It is important that you do not blame yourself.

-Anxiety.
 You may experience anxiety about what diabetes will mean for your future.
 Your challenge will be to take each day as it comes.
-This is the opportunity of living with a chronic disease like diabetes: it challenges you learn to live in and embrace the present.
+This is the opportunity of living with a chronic disease like diabetes: it challenges you to learn to live in and embrace the present.

 Consider a diabetes support group

 When it comes to coping with the emotional and practical challenges posed by diabetes, there is wisdom in the old saying “there is strength in numbers.”
 When you join a diabetes support group, whether it is an online forum or a group that meets regularly in your local area, you tap into the experience, knowledge, and connections of many people who are struggling with difficulties similar to your own.
 A support group can be especially useful as a place to talk about the emotional challenges and the stress associated with living with diabetes.

 A support group may be led by an experienced health professional, such as a social worker, psychologist, or diabetes educator, or it may be member-led.
 Such groups are sometimes called peer or self-help groups.
 Even if you see yourself as an independent person, there are a number of practical benefits you can get from being a member of a support group.
 Your fellow support group members may have the latest information on treatments and other developments in diabetes research.
 You can get a lot of useful information by comparing notes with other diabetes patients.3,4

 Take advantage of diabetes self-management education and support